noahburrell0/k8s/README.md

 # Self-Managing Kubernetes Homelab w/ ArgoCD

 This repository serves as the immutable source of configurations for my personal homelab and are deployed using ArgoCD.
 The configurations contained in the repository self-manage ArgoCD as well as the applications.
+With various operators like external-dns, cert-manager, and metallb, this homelab pretty much manages itself.
+Once set up, there is zero intervention required to keep things running.

 Applications are divided into ArgoCD projects by their respective types.